 The cherimoya is subtropical and when full-grown can survive to 25F.
 Young trees are susceptible to frost.
 Sunset Zones: 21-24, H1, H2; 16-20 (marginal) USDA: 10a-11

 Propagation is by seed, grafting, and air layering.
 Grafting and air-layering are chosen to propagate select cultivars.
-Seedlings with 70F bottom heat germinate in about 21 days.
-Without heat, seeds may take 1-2 months for germination.
+Seeds with 70F bottom heat may germinate in 1-2 months, but can take up to 4-6 months.

 Almost exclusively eaten fresh, out of hand.
 The pulp does not store well and the fruit is only available fresh.
 Seeds are toxic and when crushed can be used as an insecticide.